HackYourFuture-CPH/node.js/week3/homework/readme.md

 Once again, you will deliver 2 pull requests:

 - A pull request for the **Warmup** - in your regular hyf-homework repository
-- A pull request for the additional **Meal-sharing endpoints** - in the meal-sharing repository
+- A pull request for the additional **meal sharing endpoints** - in the meal-sharing repository

 In both repositories, create a `nodejs-week3` branch from `main` to work on the homework (`git checkout -b nodejs-week3` ).